Skip to main content

 create new pipeline azure

-Step 10: In the Source tab we will select the Excel dataset created before.
-In the Sink tab we have to choose the SQL database we created.
-In the mapping tab is where we will define which columns from the Excel spreadsheet will map to which columns on the SQL table.
+Step 9: In the Source tab we will select the Excel dataset created before.
+In the Sink tab, we have to choose the SQL database we created.
+In the mapping tab, we will define which columns from the Excel spreadsheet will map to which columns on the SQL table.

 SQL database excel azure